ankane/sqlite3-ruby-ffi/README.md

 gem "sqlite3-ffi"
 ```

-And use it the exact same way as the sqlite3 gem.
+And use it the same way as the sqlite3 gem.

 ## Why FFI for JRuby?

 I tried [JDBC](https://github.com/xerial/sqlite-jdbc), [JNI](https://sqlite.org/src/dir/ext/jni), and FFI.
-Since SQLite is written in C, all three approaches eventually call C, but FFI provides the most compatibility.
+Since SQLite is written in C, all three approaches eventually call C, and FFI provides the most compatibility.

 ## Credits